With eye on 2020, Trump touts Republican in North Carolina special election

 The district was already getting more competitive in 2018 when McCready lost narrowly before state officials ruled the election was marred by an absentee-ballot fraud scheme that benefited McCready’s then-opponent, Republican Mark Harris.
 A new election was ordered, and Harris declined to run again.

-Reporting by Susan Cornwall in Washington; Additional reporting by Jarrett Renshaw in Raleigh, North Carolina; Editing by Chizu Nomiyama and Grant McCool
+Reporting by Susan Cornwell in Washington; Additional reporting by Jarrett Renshaw in Fayetteville, North Carolina; Editing by Grant McCool and Peter Cooney